ceefar/WinnerWinner_ZombieDinner_PyGame/project_notes.md

 #   - actually sending 1 of 2 items
 #   - actually collecting that item and having it stored in player inventory
 #   - having the drone return would be nice but is 100% not needed rn
-# then
-# - turret
-#   - red green placement thing first if can get a system like that working perf first and foremost its ggez
 # - new map
 # - zones